Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 (www.wheatis.org) projects & collaborations, we are now able to index and make searchable data from any species of any kind of data.

-If you want your information system to be referenced, you have to provide CSV or JSON files with metadata describing the data managed folowing the indications below and we invite you to [contact us] (mailto:urgi-contact@inra.fr) as soon as possible so that we can provide help and discuss the best way to go ahead.
+If you want your information system to be referenced, you have to provide CSV or JSON files with metadata describing the data managed folowing the indications below and we invite you to [contact us](mailto:urgi-contact@inra.fr) as soon as possible so that we can provide help and discuss the best way to go ahead.

 Note that since the tool makes a backlink to your information system, we need a URL allowing researchers to get more detailed information about the indexed entry directly in your information system.